-If your investment firm struggles with inefficiency in its middle- and back-office processes, those struggles in part illustrate why documentation is important.
+If your investment firm struggles with inefficiency in its middle- and back-office processes, those struggles illustrate why documentation is important.

 Whether you’ve lost key operational staff, or your reconciliation and reporting processes are disorganized, having good documentation can help eliminate problems you’re facing.

 Do you have documented procedures?
-If so, when was the last time you and your team looked at them?
+If so, when was the last time you team looked at them?

 Whether or not you have any, and whatever your operational issues you face, proper documentation makes a difference.

-If you have no documentation, operational risk will increase when a talented back-office team member leaves the firm.
+If you have no documentation, operational risk increases when a talented back-office team member leaves the firm.

-That's because the departed employee will take their operational and portfolio accounting know-how with them.
+That's because the departed employee takes their operational and portfolio accounting know-how with them.

-As a result, you and your staff are left haphazardly scrambling to finish the daily reconciliation reports.
+As a result, you and your staff haphazardly scramble to finish the daily reconciliation reports.

 Documenting all procedures from start to finish will reduce the most negative effects of turnover when it occurs.